 As conflict between the country’s armed factions intensified, Julienne decided to dedicated herself to protecting the children who had lost their parents and arrived in Bangui unaccompanied.

 She now works as a Psychosocial Advisor at Femmes Hommes Action Plus (FHAP), a non-governmental organisation working for the protection of vulnerable children and women.
-Conciliation Resources has been working in close collaboration with FHAP since 2012.
+Conciliation Resources has been working in close collaboration with and to support this work of FHAP since 2012.

 For Julienne, the psychosocial work with children is a crucial element in the country’s path to peace and stability: